 |• Campus and national competitions|

-Think of internships as a broad set of additional experiences that may complement your on- and off-campus activities and coursework or help you bridge gaps in your exploration, learning, and development.
+Think of internships as providing a broad array of additional experiences that may complement your on- and off-campus activities and coursework or help you bridge gaps in your learning, and development.
 Internships are most often explicitly pre-professional in nature and are one more tool for gaining self-insight, knowledge and skills.

-As with your other activities and courses, it is essential that you take a critical approach when pursuing and selecting from the range of internship choices.
+As with your other activities and courses, it is essential that you develop awareness of skills and interests when pursuing and selecting from the wide range of available internships.
 There is no objective measure for a good internship.
 The best internships are those that align with your unique values, skills, interests, and personality and that make sense given what else you have learned and experienced thus far.

-As you learn more and clarify your interests with each experience, your priorities and goals will likely change.
+As you become more self-aware in regards to your interests, skills, and values, you will be able to further clarify your purpose and motivation.
+Similarly, with each new learning, you will adapt and refine your goals.
 Over time, you may choose to mix and match a variety of internship experiences along with your coursework and other experiences to best meet your needs and interests.

 - Meet with a career adviser to clarify what you hope to learn from an internship and develop a personalized strategy—the earlier you begin the conversation, the better!
 Continue periodic check-in meetings throughout your exploration and search.

-- Request time to talk with members of your Board of Directors for advice and perspective.
+- Seek advice and perspective from members of your Board of Directors for advice and perspective.
 Keep your directors up to date throughout your exploration and search.

-- Talk to other students about their internship experiences.
+- Connect with peers and alumni about their internship experiences.